 Where traditional methods of moving teeth involve educated trial and error adjustments over a period of time, SureSmile offers more accuracy.
 The three dimensional modelling simply utilises advanced computer simulation.

 Is it Right for You?

 As to whether the SureSmile system is the right option for you, this is truly a subjective decision.
-Not all practices have the technology installed and it’s a good idea to consider things like costs, treatment time, and comfort.
-Where alternative treatments options are possible and some of the benefits of SureSmile are not as big a concern, it could be worth considering a different direction.
+Not all practices have the technology available.
+It’s a good idea to consider things like costs, treatment time, and comfort too.
+Alternative treatments options are possible if some of the benefits of SureSmile are not as big a concern.
+It could be worth considering a different direction...